30 types of events: Examples & free planning checklist

 Festivals

-- Logistics: Transportation, sanitation facilities, and insurance.
+• Logistics: Transportation, sanitation facilities, and insurance are all part of logistics.

 Music festivals